elemenohq/docs/source/index.html.md

 }
 ```

-To access a list of all published Single Items, send a `GET` request to `/v1/singles`.
-This will return an array of Single Item objects.
+Retrieve an array of all Single Items.

 ## Specific Single Item